full control of your digital advertising. Try Free for 14 Days

 If there is vertical advertising, there should also be horizontal one.
 In contrast to vertical ads, which are related to just one distinguished niche, horizontal ads encompass a wide range of industries and might also target the general public.

 Vertical ads target users likely to purchase a particular product or service as they are interested in an exact topic.
-By contrast, horizontal ads are handy for general promotion and brand recognition.
+By contrast, successful horizontal advertising works best for general promotion and brand recognition.

-Both horizontal and vertical ad networks use various promotion channels.
+Both vertical and horizontal ad networks use various promotion channels.
 Yet, vertical ones always focus on the channels relevant to their chosen niche.
 In the meantime, horizontal advertising implies an ample approach for the brand to get the broadest possible publicity.

-And, of course, both approaches have their benefits and downsides you have to consider before going for them.
+And, of course, both horizontal and vertical advertising approaches have their benefits and downsides you have to consider before going for them.

 Infographics\Table